nicfontaine/start/README.md

 ### Bugs

 - clicking on placeholder icon brings back previous search

+- can enter blank input for search, then search array logs blank search for ^ functionality

 ### To-Do